andreszs/cordova-plugin-biometric-auth/README.md

 ### successCallback return values

 - **BIOMETRIC_SUCCESS**: The user can authenticate with the requested method(s).
-- **KEYGUARD_MANAGER**: Returned on API 21-22, or when biometric is not enrolled and `authenticators` value passed is `0` or `1`: The user can authenticate with KeyuardManager methods.
+- **KEYGUARD_SUCCESS**: Returned on API 21-22, or when biometric is not enrolled and `authenticators` value passed is `0` or `1`: The user can authenticate with KeyuardManager methods.

 ### errorCallback return values